 Traditional Undergraduate Students

-Declared Students: You will be advised by a faculty member from your major for the first year, who will also serve as your Freshman Seminar instructor in the fall semester.
-In your Sophomore Year, you will be reassigned to a new faculty advisor from your major.
+Declared Students: You will be advised by a faculty member from your major for the first semester, who will also serve as your Freshman Seminar instructor.
+In your second semester, you will be reassigned to a new faculty advisor from your major.

 All Adult-Undergraduate students are advised by an academic advisor housed in the Advisement office from matriculation to graduation.
 Professional advisors are available by e-mail and by appointment in-person or by phone.
 She is a resource to all areas of registration, academic progress, declaring/changing a major, understanding the the core curriculum, policies, and overall plans towards graduation.